Hazegard/Goauld-doc/content/en/03-server/02-deployment.md

 ---

 > [!WARNING]
-> Goauld is currently not designed to run behind a reverse proxy.
-> In particular, the whitelisting feature will not work behind a reverse proxy.
+> Goauld is not designed to run behind a reverse proxy.
+The IP allowlisting feature (`--allowed-ips`) will not work correctly when the server is behind a reverse proxy, as the client IP will appear as the proxy's IP rather than the actual client.

 ## Docker compose example